goonengine/rand-hash/README.md

 # rand-hash
-Simplest way of Getting of randomized hash string.
+A Simplest way of Getting of randomized hash string.

 # Scripts
 SQL